Chailotl/chailotl.github.io/index.md

 ---

-# Software
+# # Software
 ## [Minecraft Resource Manager](https://github.com/Chailotl/minecraft-resource-manager)
 Built in C# and WPF, MRM is a Minecraft JSON resource manager and data-drive asset generator.
 Its purpose is to make it easy to manage your assets when developing Minecraft mods, as well as automatically generating these assets using a flexible template system.

 ![](https://i.imgur.com/zEuhoFs.png)

 ## [Online Tools](https://chailotl.github.io/tools)
-Not a "software" per-say, but here is my collection of online tools I've created thus far.
-More will be added.
+This is a collection of online tools I've made, such as a zalgo text corrupter and a Discord timestamp generator.

 ---

-# Mods
+# # Mods
 ## [Quality of Rain](https://github.com/Chailotl/quality-of-rain)
 A Unity mod for Risk of Rain 2.
 It adds a couple of quality of life tweaks that can be toggled on or off.